SQE-Testers/Assignment_3/Muneeb_Documentation/Security.md

 ```

 ### Configuring Helmet in VSF Server Middleware
 Helmet is disabled by default.
-You can enable it using the helmet property in the middleware.config.js file.
-You can either pass true to enable it with the default configuration or pass an object to use your custom configuration.
+It can be enabled by using the helmet property in the middleware.config.js file.
+There are two options to enable it  one with with the default configuration and other is to pass an object to use your custom configuration.

 ```bash
 // middleware.config.js